Updated March 29, 2021

-For those who are interested in applying to your property, be sure you provide them with easy instructions on the next step they should take.
-If you are using an online rental application, send them a text or email with the link to the property.
+For those interested in applying to your property, be sure you provide them with easy instructions on the next step they should take.
+If you are using an online rental application, send them a text or email with the property's link.
 The easier it is to apply to your property, the better chance you have of garnering the interest of many.

 Tip #6: Follow Up In A Timely Manner

 If you are waiting to screen tenants until you have finished with a few showings, be sure you follow-up with interested parties as quickly as possible.
 You can lose interested applicants if you do not get in touch soon enough.
 Keep in mind that most interested parties are probably looking at multiple properties.

 The following article was contributed by TurboTenant.

 If you liked this article, subscribe to Rentometer's email newsletter to stay updated on the latest rental housing trends.